ChHarding/Local-Earthquake-activity/README.md

 # Local-Earthquake-activity

-EXAMPLE: App to show earthquake activity around a given location
+An EXAMPLE for a HCI 584 app that shows earthquake activity around a given location.